amartincolby/Rust-Quick-Guide/README.md

     /*** Streams ***/

     /* Async in Rust, being fundamentally a library, unsurprisingly includes some features found in other language's libraries.
 The feature that stands out to me are streams.
 A stream is a future that can return multiple values at unknown intervals.
-A stream can live for an arbitrary length of time. */
+A stream can live for an arbitrary length of time.
+The below examples use the Futures library and a simple async stream implementation developed by the Tokio team.
+Other libraries and rutimes will have broadly similar syntax.
+Especially if coming from JavaScript, all of this will be familiar. */

+    let cross_the = stream!{
+        let v = vec![42, 2001, 314, 1999];

+        for val in v {
+            yield val;
+        }
+    };

+    /* This macro is an easy way to "pin" a value.
+A pinned value means that it will remain in the same memory location for its entire lifetime.
+Since async code runs at indeterminate intervals, ensuring it is reliably positioned is necessary. */ pin_mut!(cross_the);

+    while let Some(value) = cross_the.next().await {
+        println!("{value} is an important number");
+    }

     /*----------------------------------------------